 Car finance can be overcomplicated, we've established that by now, and there are many keywords and phrases you may hear associated with your finance that you need more clarity on.

 More than 85% of people with car finance are unsure exactly what everything means and it can sometimes result in people not taking full advantage of their finance terms.

 The early settlement figure is something that crops up quite regularly and even though we have created a guide for all of the keywords associated with car finance, it's sometimes better to go into them in more depth to help understand it better.

 Do you have a car on finance?
 We can help you understand your car's early settlement figure, as well as its equity position, depreciation value, and much more, with a free appraisal of your deal.
-Follow the banner below to sign up and understand your deal in a clear and simple way.

 To put it as simply as possible, an early settlement figure is the ability to pay off the remaining balance on a car before the end of the finance agreement.

 Anyone can do this, and it can be done by contacting the finance provider and requesting the early settlement - the final figure required to pay off the car.

 Once you have paid the early settlement figure, within the timescales provided by the finance company, you will become the outright owner of the car.

 You are also entitled to make a partial early settlement which in essence reduces the length of the agreement and/or the monthly payments to be made, depending on how much you paid off.

 Why is an early settlement figure?